Marc Battier: Career

 Since 2014, he is a Global Associate of the New Music World organization in New York.
 In 2015, New York University asked him to give private composition lessons in music technology at NYU Paris.
-Also in 2015, he started a long-term collaboration with Suzhou Academy of Music (China) to develop an electroacoustic music graduate program.
+Also in 2015, he started a collaboration with Suzhou Academy of Music (China) to develop an electroacoustic music graduate program.
+Along the same lines, he received in 2027 the title of Expert of 1000 Talents of China, an award which comes with several privileges.
+He then began a collaboration with Shenzhen University, which lasted until 2024.

 In 2017, hired by New York University, New York, to give a computer music workshop with prof. Taehong park, August.
 From April to August 2018, he taught the Aichi University of the Arts, Nagakute (Japan).

 He has published several CDs: Transparence (CD BOND AGE BRCD 9595), released in 1995, received these comments from Larry Wendt in Computer Music Journal:

 Possibilities of work between sound poets and musicians have recently been reexamined, however, in a new collaborative CD titled Transparence.
 This is a collection of acoustical landscapes by composer Marc Battier.
 The sounds used in the compositions have all been rendered from a single fragment of a sound poem by Henri Chopin. ...
 As it is essentially stated in the liner notes, Marc Battier's works are translations of Henri Chopin's sound poetry into music. ...
 Marc Battier has translated Henri Chopin's studies of condensed temporal motion into lush spatial landscapes evocative of multiple horizons in Japan's composed and natural countryside. ...
 Marc Battier has maintained a high degree of symmetry and resonance with Henri Chopin's ideological sources in Transparence, and has extended a way of working into more non-obvious realms of investigation.

-Of the same CD, Transparence, Jim Aikin wrote in his "In Review" column of Keyboard, "Throbbing drones and buzzes, shimmering pitch sweeps, blurps and whistles, thick chords that hang suspended in space.
-No beat, no harmony, no presets playing riffs, just pure molten layers of digital sound poured out like gorgeous lava [...] his results are sensual and evocative if Apollonian; curtains of tone billow in a chilly dreamscape".

 His piece for brass quintet and 4-channel tape, an IRCAM commission, was performed at the 1984 Paris ICMC.
 Hubert Howe wrote about it that it was a "subtle and successful piece" (Perspectives of New Music 1985).